virtualgrub39/udb/readme.md

 - `SET <variable name> <value>\r\n` - store `value` into `variable name`.
 Server will reply with error message or `OK`.
 - `DEL <variable name>\r\n` - delete value from `variable name`.
 Server will reply with `OK`, even if the value of `variable name` was never set.

-`variable name` must be either a valid C identifier (as defined by GScanner - tbh I'm not even sure what it couts as valid) or a valid **ACII** string, encaplsulated by double quotes.
+`variable name` must be either a valid C identifier (as defined by GScanner - tbh I'm not even sure what GScanner considers valid.) or a valid **ACII** string, encaplsulated by double quotes.
 Example:

 - *VALID COMMANDS*: `GET "fancy var name 123"`; `SET my_waifu420 "what am I even doing right now"`
 - *INVALID COMMANDS*: `SET 420isafunnynumber 69isalsoafunnynumber`